Labor market demands independence

 New requirements from social work and UWV

-2025, independent , an internship, or training will be the new normal.
+Working in a sheltered workshop or entering the regular job market means that by 2025, independent travel to work, an internship, or training will be the new normal.
 This is partly driven by the desire for inclusivity and self-reliance, and partly by practical factors such as staff shortages and the phasing out of specialized student transport.
 Increasingly, UWVs, employers, and counselors are noticing that participation in work or further education begins with the question: "Can you travel independently?"

 Employers explicitly cite the ability to travel by public transport and handle unexpected situations as a key skill for young workers in pre-vocational secondary education (VSO).
 Selection criteria at sheltered workshops also reflect this requirement.
 This means that schools must systematically address travel skills in their educational approach.